Advanced Game Setup

 Do not use Real Fixtures

 Tick this box to prevent the use of real life fixtures in for nations and leagues which use them by default.
-A fictional schedule will instead be created whilst retaining the same competition rules.
+A fictional schedule will instead be created while retaining the same competition rules.

 Do not Add Key Staff